 Global Expertise.
 Local Solutions.
 Sustainable Democracy.

-Deputy Regional Director, Asia
+Regional Director, Europe and Asia

 Ruth Javati: Turning Challenges into Opportunities